motu-tool/mOTUs/README.md

 # Install in the base environment
 conda install motus

-# OR, create new environment
+# OR, create a new environment
 conda create -n motu-env motus conda activate motu-env
 ```